Cost Update

 How to Save Money on House Painting

-You don't have to just accept the highest quote.
-One of the best ways to save is to timing your project right.
-While everyone wants to paint during the dry summer months, you can sometimes find "shoulder season" discounts in late October or early May before the summer rush hits.
+You don't have to break the bank to get a fresh look.
+One of the best ways to save is timing.
+While everyone wants to paint during the sunny peak of September, you can often find better deals in the "shoulder" months.
+Early June is actually a great time to lock in a crew before the late-summer rush hits.

 Is 2026 a Good Time for House Painting in San Francisco?